lossyrob/geotrellis-levee-pointcloud-demo/README.md

 _Note_: Expect the virtual machines to run slow with IO intensive tasks, such as building.
 The Scala build times are especially slow on the VM in my experience.

+## Directories

+Inside the Vagrant box, there will be directories that map to the directories of some other system to run the spark jobs.

+- `$WORK`: This is where the point cloud data to be processed will be places.
+- `$RUN`: This is where the code needed to run the processing will be placed.
+- `$RESULT`: This is where results will be places, including a GeoTrellis catalog of raster layers in `$RESULT/catalog`.

 ## Downloading the data

 Run